Implied Consent Laws

 Iowa’s implied consent law applies to anyone who operates a motor vehicle in the State of Iowa.
-Implied consent laws mean that a person essentially agrees to have a blood, breath and/or urine test performed to determine alcohol level or presence of drugs, whenever the law enforcement officer has reasonable grounds to believe the person is operating under the influence.
+Implied consent laws mean that a person essentially agrees to have a blood, breath, and/or urine test performed to determine alcohol level or the presence of drugs, whenever the law enforcement officer has reasonable grounds to believe the person is operating under the influence.
 If a person then withdraws that consent by refusing to consent to the lawfully requested test, then certain administrative and criminal consequences might apply.
-When an officer invokes Iowa’s implied-consent procedure, the officer will ask the individual to submit to a chemical test of the breath, blood or urine.
+When an officer invokes Iowa’s implied-consent procedure, the officer will ask the individual to submit to a chemical test of the breath, blood, or urine.
 The person ultimately faces an adverse consequence, whether in the form of a criminal penalty or a civil penalty.

 If a person then withdraws that consent by refusing to consent to the lawfully requested test, then certain administrative and criminal consequences might apply.
-When an officer invokes Iowa’s implied-consent procedure, the officer will ask the individual to submit to a chemical test of the breath, blood or urine.
+When an officer invokes Iowa’s implied-consent procedure, the officer will ask the individual to submit to a chemical test of the breath, blood, or urine.
 The person ultimately faces an adverse consequence, whether in the form of a criminal penalty or a civil penalty.
 See Iowa Code §§ 321J.2(2)–(7), .9(1)–(2).

 If you were arrested for OWI in Des Moines, Iowa, or Polk County, then contact an experienced criminal defense attorney.
-If you were asked to submit to a breath test, blood test or urine test, then your defense will involve Iowa’s implied consent laws.
+If you were asked to submit to a breath test, blood test, or urine test, then your defense will involve Iowa’s implied consent laws.